LUSAS-Software/LUSAS-API-Examples/README.md

 ## 🤝 Ask Questions / Contribute

-Feel free to ask LPI related questions by creating an Issue, or contribute to this repository by sharing your own examples, either through a Pull Requests or by openign an Issue!
+Feel free to ask LPI related questions by creating an Issue, or contribute to this repository by sharing your own examples, either through a Pull Requests or by opening an Issue!

 ## 📄 License